gerobosi12/gerobosi12/README.md

 - 👋 Hi, I’m @Gerald Domnori
-- 🌱 I’m currently working as Java Developer
+- 🌱 I’m currently working as Web Developer
 - 👀 I’m interested in learning more about buliding RESTful APIs